jflorian/doubledog-koji_helpers/README.md

 ##### `notifications_to` (required)
 An array of email address that are to be notified when smashd affects package repositories.

-##### `repo_dir` (required)
-Name of the directory that is to be synchronized with the repository tree composited from each of the mashed repositories.
-This typically would be the longest path that all package repositories have in common.

 ##### `repo_owner` (required)
 User that is to own the *repo_dir* and the content therein.